- Health Topics

 - Norovirus is found in the feces or vomit of infected people.

-- Others can become infected with the virus by direct contact with the person who is ill and by touching contaminated surfaces or objects e.g. door handles, shopping carts.
+- Others can become infected with the virus by direct contact with the person who is ill and by touching contaminated surfaces or objects e.g. door handles, and shopping carts.

 - Contaminated water, raw shellfish and other foods have also been identified in outbreaks.